Dapontes-Noar/poke-app/README.md

 This structure supports modularity, scalability, and maintainability, following Clean Architecture and MVVM principles for Flutter development.
+---

+## Dependencies Overview

+This project uses a set of core, UI, and development dependencies to ensure maintainability, scalability, and a great developer experience.
+Here is an overview of the main dependencies and their purposes:

+### Core Libraries
+- **dio**: HTTP client for making API requests to PokéAPI and handling network communication.
+- **equatable**: Provides value equality for Dart objects, making it easier to compare entities and models.
+- **freezed & freezed_annotation**: Used for generating immutable data classes, union types, and pattern matching, reducing boilerplate in models and state classes.
+- **json_annotation**: Enables JSON serialization/deserialization for models.
+- **intl**: Supports internationalization and localization, allowing the app to be translated into multiple languages.
+- **go_router**: Handles declarative routing and navigation throughout the app.
+- **riverpod, riverpod_annotation, hooks_riverpod**: Modern state management and dependency injection, with code generation for providers and hooks for ergonomic widget state.

+### UI Libraries
+- **flutter_svg**: Renders SVG images for scalable and crisp icons and illustrations.
+- **gap**: Provides simple spacing widgets for consistent layout.
+- **cupertino_icons**: Supplies iOS-style icons for cross-platform UI.

+### Testing & Code Generation
+- **mockito**: Mocking framework for writing unit and widget tests with dependency isolation.
+- **flutter_test**: Flutter's built-in testing framework for unit, widget, and integration tests.
+- **build_runner**: Automates code generation for Freezed, Riverpod, and JSON serialization.
+- **json_serializable**: Generates code for JSON serialization/deserialization.
+- **riverpod_generator**: Generates provider code for Riverpod using annotations.
+- **flutter_lints**: Provides recommended lint rules for code quality and consistency.

+See the `pubspec.yaml` for the full list and versions.
+For install/upgrade instructions, see the Dependency Updates section below.

+## Use of AI in This Project

+Artificial Intelligence (AI) tools have been actively used throughout the development and maintenance of this project to enhance quality, efficiency, and documentation.
+Here’s how AI contributes to this repository:

+- **Technology Comparison:** AI was leveraged to compare and select the most suitable technologies, libraries, and architectural patterns for the project, ensuring modern and scalable solutions.
+- **Code Improvement & Optimization:** AI-assisted code reviews and suggestions were used to optimize performance, refactor code, and ensure best practices are followed across the codebase.
+- **Automated Comment Generation:** AI tools generated and improved code comments, making the codebase more understandable and maintainable for all contributors.
+- **Documentation Enhancement:** AI was used to draft, review, and improve project documentation, including the README, to ensure clarity, completeness, and developer-friendliness.
+- **Change Review & Specific Guidance:** All AI-generated changes and suggestions were thoroughly reviewed, and AI was used to obtain specific recommendations for edge cases, error handling, and best practices.

+By integrating AI into the development workflow, this project benefits from faster iteration, higher code quality, and more comprehensive documentation, while always maintaining human oversight and review for all changes.

 ## Dependency Injection with Riverpod